angular/angular/aio/content/guide/router.md

-This example recreates the heroes feature in the "Services" episode of the [Tour of Heroes tutorial](tutorial/toh-pt4 "Tour of Heroes: Services"), and you'll be copying much of the code from the <live-example name="toh-pt4" header="Tour of Heroes: Services example code"></live-example>.
+This example recreates the heroes feature in the "Services" episode of the [Tour of Heroes tutorial](tutorial/toh-pt4 "Tour of Heroes: Services"), and you'll be copying much of the code from the <live-example name="toh-pt4" title="Tour of Heroes: Services example code"></live-example>.

 Here's how the user will experience this version of the app: